 Elderly persons and persons suffering from heart disease, diabetes, or high or low blood pressure should not enter the whirlpool.

-Minors under the age of 12 who are unsupervised may not use the whirlpool.

 Persons under the influence of alcohol or drugs may not use the whirlpool.

 Pregnant women should consult their physician regarding whirlpool usage.